reyzac/webscraper_olj/README.md

 # Web Scraper for OnlineJobs.ph

 A Python web scraping project that extracts job listings from OnlineJobs.ph and saves them to CSV format.
-The project includes multiple scraping approaches using `requests` and `BeautifulSoup`, as well as Selenium for JavaScript-heavy pages.
+The project includes multiple scraping approaches using `requests` and `BeautifulSoup`, as well as ~~Selenium for JavaScript-heavy pages~~.

 ## Features